Meal Prep

 What containers are best for meal prep?

-Glass containers with snap-lock lids are the gold standard — microwave-safe, dishwasher-safe, don't stain, and last for years.
+Glass containers with snap-lock lids are the gold standard.
+They're microwave-safe, dishwasher-safe, don't stain, and last for years.
 Get multiple sizes: large for full meals, medium for grains and proteins, small for sauces and dressings.

 Can I meal prep if I don't like reheated food?